trsong/trsong.github.io/_posts/2017-09-24-Scala-Impatient.markdown

 for(i <- (0 until 100).par) yield i + " "
 	// ParVector(1 , 2 , 3 , 4 , 5 , ...)

-// par methods return trait ParSeq, ParSet, ParMap, which is the subtype of ParIterable
+// par methods return trait ParSeq, ParSet, ParMap, which is the subclass of ParIterable

 var count = 0
 for (c <- collection.par) {